ManishChandra27/Demo/README.md

 # Demo
-This is demo For learn Git hub my name is Badmosh
+This is demo to learn Git hub
+my name is Badmosh